How the local community provided us with scrubs during Covid-19

 The RHN reopened its laundry, which was managed by donor development manager Trudi Brown, and catering assistant, Christine Crane, who was redeployed after we had to close our staff restaurant so that we could concentrate on providing food for patients.
 Trudi applied for us to be an approved hospital in the South London for the Love of Scrubs group, and only two days after our membership had been approved our first batch of hand sewn donated scrubs arrived.
 By the 21 April we had received 25 sets from the group, which we began handing out to staff every day, and taking them back at the end of the day to be laundered.

-The South London for the Love of Scrubs group is managed by theatrical and film costume maker Sarah Dearing.
-All of her paid work disappeared overnight at the beginning of lockdown, then she saw a cry for help from Kings College Hospital for people who can sew, and that led to her leading the south London group.
+The South London for the Love of Scrubs group was managed by theatrical and film costume maker Sarah Dearing.
+All of her paid work disappeared overnight at the beginning of lockdown, then she saw a cry for help from Kings College Hospital for people who could sew, and that led to her leading the south London group.

 Sarah said, ‘I know the value of altruistic work on your identity and wellbeing.
 I wanted to approach the project with that in mind so that, as well as offering support to healthcare workers in a practical sense and hopefully offering a moral boost, that the group would provide a sense of purpose and community for those, like me, found their lives so disrupted.’